2025–26 Wisconsin Badgers men's basketball team

-The 2025–26 Wisconsin Badgers men's basketball team represents the University of Wisconsin–Madison in the 2025–26 NCAA Division I men's basketball season.
-The Badgers are led by 11th-year head coach Greg Gard and play their home games at the Kohl Center in Madison, Wisconsin as members of the Big Ten Conference.
+The 2025–26 Wisconsin Badgers men's basketball team represented the University of Wisconsin–Madison in the 2025–26 NCAA Division I men's basketball season.
+The Badgers were led by 11th-year head coach Greg Gard and played their home games at the Kohl Center in Madison, Wisconsin as members of the Big Ten Conference.
+The Badgers finished 24–11 and 14–6 in Big Ten play, good for fifth place in the conference.
+In the Big Ten tournament, they defeated Washington and Illinois before falling to Michigan in the semifinals.
+As an at–large bid to the NCAA tournament, they were the No. 5 seed in the West region.
+They were upset in the first round by High Point.

 Previous season

 The Badgers finished the 2024–25 season 27–10, 13–7 in Big Ten play to finish in a three-way tie for fourth place.
 As the No. 5 seed in the Big Ten tournament, they defeated Northwestern, UCLA, and Michigan State to advance to the championship of the for a second consecutive year where they lost to Michigan.
 They received an at–large bid to the NCAA tournament as the No. 3 seed in the East region.
 They defeated Montana in the first round before losing to BYU in the second round.